Gallia County Junior Fair Youth Board

 - Members, if you plan to exhibit any market animals or any of the ones mentioned above to the 2018 Gallia County Jr. fair you will need to attend or test out of QA:

-Quality Assurance – April 29, 2021 at the Gallia County Fairgrounds from 6:30pm – 7:30pm.
+Quality Assurance – MARCH 26, 2022 at the Gallia County Fairgrounds.
+TIMES TO BE DETERMINED.
 Please note: parents of first time exhibitors are encouraged to attend the training with the exhibitor.

 Test Out Option